 - Meet or exceed applicable environmental legislations, environmental standards and best practices - Value and preserve local natural and cultural heritage, thus enabling our guests to enjoy an authentically Maldivian experience - Conserve and efficiently use natural resources and materials, especially water and energy, using appropriate operational controls, monitoring and measurement - Minimize potential negative impacts of our waste stream by reduction, reuse and recycling of waste materials and ensuring safe disposal of all generated waste, other hazardous materials and polluting emissions - Set sound environmental and sociocultural objectives and targets, which are monitored and measured.
-This allows continual identification of opportunities for improvement of our sustainability performance, together with periodic review and communication of our performance

-- Promote awareness and educate employees on our environmental and sociocultural policies, sustainability issues and working practices in dedicated training - Engage our guests, team members, suppliers, contractors and the local community in our initiatives to preserve the environment and consider their opinions/ feedback when considering our sustainability performance, policies and procedures - Conduct sustainable purchasing practices according to a sustainable Purchasing Policy - Participate in efforts to improve protection of the natural environment at local and national levels
+This allows continual identification of opportunities for improvement of our sustainability performance, together with periodic review and communication of our performance - Promote awareness and educate employees on our environmental and sociocultural policies, sustainability issues and working practices in dedicated training - Engage our guests, team members, suppliers, contractors and the local community in our initiatives to preserve the environment and consider their opinions/ feedback when considering our sustainability performance, policies and procedures - Conduct sustainable purchasing practices according to a sustainable Purchasing Policy - Participate in efforts to improve protection of the natural environment at local and national levels

-We are engaged in several resource-saving initiatives, including the extensive use of LED lighting, low flow flow faucets and dual-flush systems throughout the resort and plan to install solar panels to augment our electricity production from this renewable source.
+We are engaged in several resource-saving initiatives, including the extensive use of LED lighting, low flow faucets and auto- or dual-flush systems throughout the resort and are currently installing solar power to augment our electricity production from this renewable source.
+Treated wastewater is recycled for irrigation and other reuse.
 Wherever possible, sustainable products and services are sourced, ideally from local or national producers and providers.
 Housekeeping and laundry chemicals are green certified (Eco Clean).

 Dry and wet waste are segregated and disposed of separately, supply containers are returned to local providers and we are greatly reducing the use of single-use plastics in several operational areas throughout the resort.
-We have recently installed a Food Waste composting machine to reduce the impacts of food waste disposal.
+During 2020 we completely eliminated the use of plastic water bottles for drinking water at the resort in installing a drinking water bottling plant.
+We use a Food Waste composting machine to reduce the impacts of food waste disposal, and are planning to install additional equipment to further reduce food waste amounts.

 Special consideration is given to equitable employment, including recruitment of local employees and ensuring all our "internal guests" are treated fairly and equally, regardless of status.
 We recognize and reward employees for notable contributions and performance and allow them to grow personally and professionally through training and development.
-We have training and systems in place to ensure our guests and employees experience safe and secure conditions and our preparedness in the event of any emergency.